 - Inspect the exhaust pipe or muffler for dents, cracks, rust and holes. - ★ If the exhaust pipe or muffler is damaged, it should be replaced for best performance and least noise. - Check the muffler for distortion and/or loose internal components.
-Loss of power could develop if loose internal muffler components restrict exhaust flow. - Check for breaks in the seams and check weld at the junction of the exhaust pipes and muffler. - Tap the muffler with a plastic hammer to decarbonize.
+Loss of power could develop if the muffler loose the internal components restricting the exhaust flow. - Check for breaks in the seams and check weld at the junction of the exhaust pipes and muffler. - Tap the muffler with a plastic hammer to decarbonize.